highchair/artinruins-com/_property/arcade.md

 ***

-_From the National Register nomination form for the Downtown Providence Historic District, 1983, prepared by William McKenzie Woodward_
+_From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

 130 Westminster **The Arcade** (1828, 1980): Russell Warren and James C. Bucklin, architects; Irving B. Haynes & Associates, architects for the re-modeling.
 3-story granite structure with gable roof; skylight extending the length of the building.
 Weybosset facade — six Ionic columns in antis with full entablature and stepped parapet above.
 Westminster facade — six Ionic columns in antis with full entablature and pediment above.
 Original interior of three floors of shops with galleries the length of the building at each level.